-Norwegian brain researchers share Horwitz prizeDecember 6th, 2013 in Neuroscience /
+Norwegian brain researchers share Horwitz prizeDecember 6, 2013 in Medicine & Health / Neuroscience

 Edvard and May-Britt Moser of the Norwegian University of Science and Technology (NTNU), and John O'Keefe, from University College London have been awarded the 2013 Louisa Gross Horwitz Prize for discoveries that have illuminated how the brain calculates location and navigation.